 Kick off the conference with a warm welcome from our WCD Administrator Lou Savage and Deputy Administrator Sally Coen.
-Get an update on Oregon workers’ compensation since last year’s conference, as well as current issues that could affect you.
+Get an update on Oregon workers’ compensation since last year’s conference and current issues that could affect you.
 Lou and Sally will also discuss what the division sees on the horizon and ways to provide input to determine the course of workers’ compensation in our great state.

 Oregon's Return-to-Work Programs: Not too Good to be True

-This presentation describes the legislative purpose and program benefits of Oregon’s Employer-at-Injury and Preferred Worker Programs.
+This presentation describes the legislative purpose and program benefits of Oregon’s Employer-at-Injury Program and the Preferred Worker Program.
 Participants will review case studies that provide real examples of the programs in action.
 This training will also help participants determine how the programs can help their organization.

 Return-to-Work: Success Stories